-The Contractor shall assess the route from the place of manufacture of deck and kerb units to the Site and provide the detail in handling, transport and storage procedure addressed in Clause 5.2.1.1.
-The procedure shall also include full details of the transport arrangements, including means of limiting torsional forces on the deck and kerb units during transport to prevent torsional cracking.
-The Contractor shall also supply details of anticipated arrival time of the prestressed concrete units on the Site and the planned rate of delivery.
+The Contractor shall assess the route from the place of manufacture of prestressed concrete members to the Site and provide the detail in handling, transport and storage procedure addressed in Clause 5.2.1.1.
+The procedure shall also include full details of the transport arrangements, including means of limiting torsional forces on the prestressed concrete members during transport to prevent torsional cracking.
+The Contractor shall also supply details of anticipated arrival time of the prestressed concrete members on the Site and the planned rate of delivery.

-Deck and kerb units shall be transported only after all inspections required by the Administrator have been satisfactorily completed.
+Prestressed concrete members shall be transported only after all inspections required by the Administrator have been satisfactorily completed.